 The outworking of the gospel in the lives of believers should be marked by showing mercy and doing justice.
 Mercy is meeting basic needs out of a gospel-produced compassion.
 Doing justice is being committed to serving the marginalized and oppressed, working ffor the reconciliation of all races and ethnicities, and defending the right to life from conception to natural death.
 Therefore, we seek to love our neighbors, regardless of who they are, not only in word but also in deed.
 Genesis 1:27; Psalm 146:9; Is 1:17; Jeremiah 9:23-24; 22:3; Micah 6:8; Matthew 25:31-46; Luke 10:25-37; James 2:1-7.

 Since God calls us to live in specific places and among specific people, we seek to listen and learn.
 We desire to open up conversations, learn people’s stories, and help them find their place in God’s story of redemption.
-While we cannot compromise what we believe, we seek to engage other with compassion, gentleness, and respect.
-Therefore, we aim to engage our culture with the compassion of Jesus yet without compromising the message of the gospel.
+We believe Jesus invite everyone in and, at the same time, challenges everyone to submit their lives to Him.
+Therefore, we desire to work out the gospel in all of life while treating all people with compassion, gentleness, and respect.
+Therefore, we aim to engage our culture with the convictional kindness–reflecting Jesus’ open invitation to all and universal call to submit our entire lives to Him.
 Matthew 5:14-16; Acts 17:24-31; Philippians 2:14-16; Colossians 4:5-6; 2 Timothy 2:24-26; 1 Peter 3:14-15

 The kingdom of God was inaugurated in Jesus’ first coming and will be consummated in his second coming.
 We now live in between these two comings where we experience in part the reign of Jesus while also longing for its completion.
 Therefore, with our eyes set on the coming kingdom of God, we seek to be a church the reflects the diversity of God’s kingdom in the community of our church–all people, tribes, and languages.
 We also desire to see God’s more fully establish His kingdom on earth as it is in heaven, so we send laborers and plant church to advance the gospel.
 Mark 1:14-15; Matthew 24:14; 28:18-20; Ephesians 2:11-22; Philippians 1:27; Colossians 1:13-14; James 2:1-13; Revelation 4:4-6.